block-forest/dart-coveralls/README.md

 * `--retry`: The number of retries to submit data to coveralls
 * `--dry-run`: Choose this if the collected data shouldn't be submitted to coveralls.
-* `--throw-on-connectivity-error': Should this throw if there is a connectivity error with coveralls?
+* `--throw-on-connectivity-error`: Should this throw if there is a connectivity error with coveralls?
-* `--throw-on-error': Should this throw if there is an error in the dart coveralls library?
+* `--throw-on-error`: Should this throw if there is an error in the dart coveralls library?
 * `test.dart`: The path of the test file on which coverage will be collected